Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 * [Gmail](https://google.com)

 Directions
-1. You can save a copy of this repository by clicking the green button Clone or download in Github, then Download Zip button, and after extract the Zip file to your folder.

 In the terminal window of your local IDE change the directory (CD) to the correct file location (directory that you have just created).

 2. Set up environment variables.